Shop Pay Review: The Pros and Cons

 Cons

-• Shop Cash expires after three months after earning
+• Shop Cash expires 90 days after earning

 • Once registered, Shop Pay is triggered just by entering an email address